Choosing a Rototiller or Cultivator

 Functionally, FRT tillers tend to be easier to use than CRT tillers, but they are also more limited in what they can accomplish.
 CRT Tillers, because of the “fight” between the forward-rotating wheels and the counter rotating tines, tend to jounce around during operation and can, at times, be a challenge to hold onto.
 But that “fight” is precisely what gives them the ability to break ground.
 A DRT tiller has the benefit of transitioning easily between the two modes.

-If you have very large gardens, or food plots, you may prefer the convenience of a more agricultural style rototiller.
+If you have very large gardens, or food plots, you may prefer the convenience of a tow-behind rototiller.
 Tow-Behind rototillers are CRT tillers with their own engines that are towed behind an ATV, UTV, or a garden tractor.
-They are typically wider than walk-behind tillers (~36”).
-If you own a tractor, a PTO rototiller attachment is another option.
+They are typically wider than walk-behind tillers (~36”) and, because you are seated, the extra resistance is not something you have to struggle with.
+The machine does all the work.

 - They are 2-3 times wider than walk-behind tillers so you can get the work done faster.